mallchin/ForceXtended/README.md

 ## Install

-To install the skin visit the Deviant Art page and download the easy-to-install Rainmeter Skin Package.
+To install the skin visit the [Deviant Art page](http://mallchin.deviantart.com/art/ForceXtended-Rainmeter-Skin-300596419) and download the easy-to-install Rainmeter Skin Package.

 You'll also find help and assistance in the comments.

 ## To-do

   * Test SSID status change
+  * Detailed Top Processes by CPU
-  * Top Processes by Memory
+  * Detailed Top Processes by Memory
+  * SLI Support
-  * Motherboard temperature
+  * Fan monitoring
-  * All cores temperature (the CPU temperature is actually only the last core)